CumulusNetworks/docs/content/cumulus-netq-42/Manage-Configuration/Manage-Events-and-Notifications/Config-System-Event-Notif.md

 weight: 780
 toc: 3
 ---
-To take advantage of the various event messages generated and processed by NetQ, you must integrate with third-party event notification applications.
-You can integrate NetQ with <!-- vale off -->Syslog<!-- vale on -->, PagerDuty, Slack, and email.
-A generic webhook channel also exists to send notifications to other third party applications.
-You can integrate with one or more of these applications simultaneously.
+To receive the event messages generated and processed by NetQ, you must integrate a third-party event notification application into your workflow.
+You can integrate NetQ with <!-- vale off -->Syslog<!-- vale on -->, PagerDuty, Slack, and/or email.
+Alternately, you can send notifications to other third-party applications via a generic webhook channel.

-In an on-premises deployment, the NetQ On-premises Appliance or VM receives the raw data stream from the NetQ Agents, processes the data, stores, and delivers events to the Notification function.
-Notification then filters and sends messages to any configured notification applications.
-In a cloud deployment, the NetQ Cloud Appliance or VM passes the raw data stream on to the NetQ Cloud service for processing and delivery.
+In an on-premises deployment, the NetQ On-premises Appliance or VM receives the raw data stream from the NetQ Agents, processes the data, then stores and delivers events to the Notification function.
+The Notification function filters and sends messages to any configured notification applications.
+In a cloud deployment, the NetQ Cloud Appliance or VM passes the raw data stream to the NetQ Cloud service for processing and delivery.

 {{<figure src="/images/netq/event-notif-arch-onprem-330.png">}}